 - Stack Your Savings by S.J.
 Scott and Rebecca Livermore

 - The Psychology of Money by Morgan Housel

 18. Differentiate your needs versus your wants.

-A want is actually never satisfied.
-It may disguise itself as a need and lead to overspending, but if you are practical enough to know the difference, you will be able to see that wants are associated with emotions, and they should be saved for a time when you have the financial freedom to indulge yourself.
+But if you are practical enough to know the difference, you will be able to see that wants are associated with emotions and should be saved for a time when you have the financial freedom to indulge yourself.

 19. Stay motivated.